 Soaps have also allowed people with no contacts in the industry to build their networks.
 “I now work with cast I began working with in TV, directors of photography who are now movie directors.
 We’ve grown up together,” says Hawes.

 “They are the unsung universities of our industry,” adds Kris Green, training executive in the BBC Drama department.
-He notes the importance of the geographical spread of soap operas, including the likes of Scotland’s River City and Welsh-language Pobol y Cwm, as providing solid opportunities for those who aren’t based out of London and the south east of England and want to get a foot in the door.“They serve the regions.
+He notes the importance of the geographical spread of soap operas, including the likes of Scotland’s River City and Welsh-language Pobol y Cwm, as providing solid opportunities for those who aren’t based in London and the south east of England and want to get a foot in the door.“They serve the regions.
 The impact these shows have on-screen and off is profound.”

 Closing doors